 Treat yourself to a luxurious cultural getaway with gallery accommodation partners.

-Pair your visit to the exhibitions with fine food at a range of COVID-safe dining at both galleries.
+Pair your visit to the exhibitions with fine food from a range of dining options at both galleries.

-Delve deeper into Matisse: Life & Spirit and Doug Aitken: New Era with a diverse program of events including talks, tours, performances, workshops, family activities and film.
+Delve deeper with a diverse program of events including talks, tours, performances, workshops, family activities and film.

 Getting around is easyPlan your trip with transport NSW